kidscancode/godot_recipes/src-4/content/2D/grid_movement.md

             move(dir)
 ```

-We'll ignore any input while the tween is running.
+We'll ignore any input while the tween is running and remove the direct `position` change so that the tween can handle it.

 ```gdscript
 func move(dir):